The Method Marketing

 Faster, cleaner platform

-Next.js, Vercel, Sanity, and Supabase give the site stronger performance, editing, and lead-capture foundations.
+Next.js, Vercel, Supabase, and controlled internal editing give the site stronger performance, cleaner workflows, and better lead-capture foundations.

 Where to start